rails/spring/README.md

 can [use direnv](https://github.com/zimbatm/direnv) to automatically add `./bin` to your `PATH` when you `cd` into your application.

-If we edit any of the application files, or test files, the change will be picked up on the next run without the background process having to restart.
+If we edit any of the application files, or test files, the changes will be picked up on the next run without the background process having to restart.
 This works in exactly the same way as the code reloading which allows you to refresh your browser and instantly see changes during development.

-But if we edit any of the files which were used to start the application (configs, initializers, your Gemfile), the application needs to be fully restarted.
+But if we edit any of the files which were used to start the application (configs, initializers, your gemfile), the application needs to be fully restarted.
 This happens automatically.

 Let's "edit" `config/application.rb`: